niccokunzmann/somarosa.co.uk/content/about.md

 I am devoted to this work because I lived the disconnection.

 I lived the numbness, the shutdown, the loneliness, the emptiness, the overwhelm, the dissociation, the “I am not enough” whilst also “I’m too much”, the “What am i truly feeling?
 What am i needing?”
-Then after a sudden awakening, suddenly cracked open to the other extreme where oscillating between embodied feeling and dissassociation, my question was “How do i feel all of this and stay embodied?!”
+Then after a powerful awakening, suddenly cracked open, my question was “How do i feel all of this and stay embodied?!”

 And I know — without a shred of doubt — that: